Ready to learn a few secrets to aging well? Here’s what you can do to nourish the mind, body, and soul as you progress through life.

 As we age, this increases to 10 hours or more.
 Prolonged sitting has been linked with being overweight and obese, type 2 diabetes, some types of cancer, and premature death.
 When compared to individuals who sit less, people who sit more have a significantly higher risk of diabetes, cardiovascular events, death from a cardiovascular event, and death from any cause.

-SECRET TO AGING WELL: Break up long periods of sitting with movement.
+Tip: Break up long periods of sitting with movement.
 Even just one to two minutes of activity can make a difference if sitting for a long period of time.

 If it’s an option, occasionally stand at work, take a quick walk around the block every so often, sit on a stability ball to increase core balance and proprioception, or convince your supervisor to re- design the workspace to incorporate functional standing desks!

 THERE’S A LINK BETWEEN EATING FISH AND HEART HEALTH.

 Research has shown a link between eating fish and heart health due to the cardio-protective benefits associated with EPA + DHA (the long chain omega-3 fatty acids rich in fish and shellfish).
 Omega-3 fatty acids are associated with better memory, brain function, and vision with age.
 A diet rich in omega-3’s may also benefit the brain by lowering the risk of Alzheimer’s disease.

 Tip: Eat a 3-4 oz serving of fish at least twice a week.